-Our co-founders, partners and advisors have helped shape the creation of SBFC immeasurably, as well as expand its reach within our community.
-They include numerous community leaders, educators, business owners, and residents who have sharing this resource with our South Bay Community either by word of mouth, e-communication, social media, or at community meetings and presentations.
+Our partners volunteers, and advisors have played critical roles in the growth and success of the SBFC project to date.
+They include numerous community leaders, educators, business owners, and residents who have provided input that has shaped the project, and they have actively shared this resource with our South Bay Community either by word of mouth, e-communication, social media, or at community meetings and presentations.
 As a grassroots effort, this project can only reach its audience through these efforts, as well as those of our SBFC Partner Schools.
 We are so grateful for their shared commitment to improve the social emotional wellness of our South Bay youth.

 Our Community Commitment and Process

 SBFC will continue to use a collaborative approach as it expands both its parent education events and the communication material it produces.
 Input from parents and our South Bay prevention community have been an invaluable part of our process, allowing us to create a wellness and prevention program that is organic to our beach cities culture.